apache/jena-site/source/about_jena/security-advisories.md

 ## Single Supported Version

-As a project with a relatively small developer community Apache Jena only has the resources to maintain a single release version.
-Therefore any accepted security issue reported will be fixed by developing a fix for our `main` branch.
-We will then make a release with the fix in a timeframe appropriate to the severity of the issue.
+As a project, Apache Jena only has the resources to maintain a single release version.
+Any accepted security issue will be fixed in a future release in a timeframe appropriate to the severity of the issue.

 ## Standard Mitigation Advice